kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/monday_pm/a_mon0500pm.md

 ### Debugging Exercises for "A Day at the Beach"

-We did a reverse engineering project.
-I showed students teh  [A Day at the Beach Project](./scratchProjects/Y1R47AdayatthebeachMod.sjr) from BootUp ans students had to answer the following questions:
+We did a debugging project.
+I showed students the [A Day at the Beach Project](./scratchProjects/Y1R47AdayatthebeachMod.sjr) from BootUp ans students had to answer the following questions:

 1. Why does the car leave without Scratch Cat?